 Classification of tasks is not enough for time mapping unless you fit the task into the proper time box.
 Say, you are productive at 11 am but schedule a meeting at that time.
 Is it wise to conduct meetings at your most productive time?

 The answer is all known.
 But things are not always that specific and often overlap with the major and minor work.
-You should carefully deal with prioritizing your tasks and fit them into a specific time frame.
+You should carefully deal with prioritize your tasks and fit them into a specific time frame.

 Organize tasks into a time block